Differentiable Microscopy Designs an All Optical Phase Retrieval Microscope: Differentiable Microscopy: Proposed Learnable Filter and D2NN for All-Optical Phase Retrieval

+where $k$, $P_X$, and $Rh_{\delta}(.)$ respectively represent the maximum phase of a phase object of the considered dataset, the probability distribution of phase objects, and the below-defined reverse Huber loss \cite{Zwald2012TheEffect}.

+We chose the reverse Huber loss over L1 or MSE loss as it produces better reconstruction quality (based on the empirical results).
+We set the $\delta$ threshold to 0.95 of the standard deviation of the ground truth image following a similar procedure to \cite{Mengu2021}.
+In $\mathcal{L}_{\phi}$ however, the constant of proportionality of the objective (i.e., of $|A_{out}|^2 \propto \phi_{in}$) is fixed.
+We propose a second \emph{learned transformation loss}, $\mathcal{L}_{LT}$, which relaxes the model to learn a constant of proportionality ($S$).

+$\mathcal{L}_{LT}$ is more consistent with the problem formulation in the literature \cite{Gluckstad1996}.
+Results of learning with these losses are summarized in supplementary materials.

-\subsection{Complex-valued Linear CNN: Feasibility of Linear Phase Retrieval using a black-box model}
+\subsection{Complex-valued Linear CNN: Feasibility of Linear Phase Retrieval Using a Black-box Model}

-All optical phase to intensity conversion is analytically unsolvable for an arbitrary input.
+All-optical phase to intensity conversion is analytically unsolvable for an arbitrary input.
 We, therefore, first established the existence of approximate solutions to our data distributions.
 To do that, we trained a complex-valued linear CNN (C-CNN) imitating optical constraints.
-We experimented with different hyper-parameters (the number of layers, kernel size, and the number of channels) in the CNN architecture for each dataset (see supplementary section \ref{subsec:cnn_exps}).
+We experimented with different hyper-parameters (the number of layers, kernel size, and the number of channels) in the CNN architecture for each dataset (presented in supplementary results).
 All kernels were complex-valued \cite{trabelsi2018deep} with no non-linear activations.
 A bias term was added only to the last layer.
-The CNN architecture is shown in Fig. \ref{fig:teaser}B.
+The CNN architecture is shown in Fig. \ref{fig:teaser}B. The results of this architecture are discussed in section~\ref{sec:results}.

-Qualitative results of the CNN model are shown in Fig.~\ref{fig:overall_summary}B. Corresponding quantitative results are shown in row C-CNN in table~\ref{tab:overall_results}.
-As seen, the model achieved high SSIM\cite{ssim_paper} values for all datasets.
-For MNIST$[0, 2\pi]$ and HeLa$[0, 2\pi]$ datasets the SSIM values were slightly lower than those for the others.
-This is consistent with previous work (chapter 2 of~\cite{Gluckstad2009}) that implies that the linear approximation doesn't hold well at large phase variations.
-Qualitative results agree with this observation (see Fig.~\ref{fig:overall_summary}B).
-Thus our complex-valued CNN, established the existence of linear approximate solutions for given data distributions, while also setting empirical upper bounds for all-optical phase retrieval on each dataset.